Dimensional analysis: Quantity of matter

 For example, consider the derivation of Poiseuille's Law.
 We wish to find the rate of mass flow of a viscous fluid through a circular pipe.
 Without drawing distinctions between inertial and substantial mass, we may choose as the relevant variables:

 There are three fundamental variables, so the above five equations will yield two independent dimensionless variables:

 If we distinguish between inertial mass with dimension $M_\text{i}$ and quantity of matter with dimension $M_\text{m}$, then mass flow rate and density will use quantity of matter as the mass parameter, while the pressure gradient and coefficient of viscosity will use inertial mass.
 We now have four fundamental parameters, and one dimensionless constant, so that the dimensional equation may be written:

 where now only C is an undetermined constant (found to be equal to $\pi/8$ by methods outside of dimensional analysis).
 This equation may be solved for the mass flow rate to yield Poiseuille's law.

-Huntley's recognition of quantity of matter as an independent quantity dimension is evidently successful in the problems where it is applicable, but his definition of quantity of matter is open to interpretation, as it lacks specificity beyond the two requirements (a) and (b) he postulated for it.
+Huntley's recognition of quantity of matter as an independent quantity dimension is evidently successful in the problems where it is applicable, but his definition of quantity of matter is open to interpretation, as it lacks specificity beyond the two requirements he postulated for it.
 For a given substance, the SI dimension amount of substance, with unit mole, does satisfy Huntley's two requirements as a measure of quantity of matter, and could be used as a quantity of matter in any problem of dimensional analysis where Huntley's concept is applicable.